Tsebo200/Tsebo200/README.md

 <br>
 ![](https://komarev.com/ghpvc/?username=Tsebo200&style=for-the-badge&color=green)

 🏀Hello!
 My name is Tsebo Ramonyalioa!
-I've been studying Interactive Development at [Open Window](https://www.openwindow.co.za) since 2020, working primarily in React.js specifically - to design and build Fullstack websites and apps.
+I am a passionate Frontend Dev who loves to apply new design trends in development.
+I've been studying Interactive Development at [Open Window](https://www.openwindow.co.za) since 2020, working primarily in React.js/React Native to design and build full-stack websites and apps.
+Currently learning Flutter in SRG(Sky Recommends Games).
+Future learning implementations that I would love to incorporate in websites and apps are in animating elements with CSS(CSStricks) and 2D animations(e.g. Adobe Animate/Premiere Pro).
 <br/>

 ## 🛰️ Check out these repos!